DaleDoesDev/TourismWebsite/README.md

-# TourismWebsite
+# Tourism Website

-A mobile responsive, multi-page island tourism website built with only html/css/js.
+A fully responsive, multi-page island tourism website built with only html/css/js.

 The site's content is arranged in a checkboard pattern which stacks and reorders on smaller screens.